LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Relased*: TBD
 * LKSM Starter edition
   * Add helper methods for checking if workflow and assay features are enabled
+  * Update `getAuditQueries` to return the proper set of queries for the various products

 ### version 2.207.1
 *Released*: 15 August 2022